-The last couple of years I have used a wall basket on my front door for Spring time.
-I fill it with live plants, still in their nursery containers which makes it easier to water them.
-I wanted something different this year, so I decided to make a spring inspired wreath.
+The past couple of years I’ve used a wicker wall basket filled with live plants on my front door for Springtime.
+I wanted something different this year, so I decided to make a spring inspired wreath using garden elements.

 last Spring’s door decor

 A woven wall basket filled with pink globe amaranth was the door decor I used last year.